t-silvers/pyrty/README.rst

     Use R snippets as Python functions.
 Manage R dependencies separately.

-Use simple R snippets or scripts in Python as functions with pythonic signatures.
-Let :code:`conda` , :code:`mamba` , :code:`renv` , or :code:`packrat` manage R dependencies outside of your current environment.
+Use simple R snippets or complex scripts in Python as functions with pythonic signatures.
+Let :code:`conda` , :code:`mamba` , :code:`renv` , or :code:`packrat` manage dependencies outside of your current environment.
 Most powerful when R code returns a conformable dataframe object.
+Extensible to languages beyond R, including Python and Bash/shell scripts.

-For a more powerful alternative, consider using `rpy2`_.
-Use `basilisk`_ to go the other way around (Python in R).
+For a more powerful alternative for using R in Python, consider using `rpy2`_.
+Use `basilisk`_ or `reticulate`_ to go the other way around (Python in R).
+Depending on the use case, it may be more appropriate to use a workflow management system like Snakemake, Nextflow, or Airflow.

 Contents
 =========